guitarvydas/guitarvydas.github.io/_posts/2022-01-25-Parsing for Transpilers.md

 Ohm-JS simplifies the act of creating pattern-matchers - a subtle, but, vital aspect for development.
 For example, LR(k) and LL(k) parsers make one "think compilers", and PEG, while freer, still feels like a compiler technology.

-REGEX broke free of compilerdom and enabled a new class of languages and thought patterns.
+REGEX broke free of compilerdom and enabled a new class of languages and thought patterns[^2].

+[^2]: Like *perl* and *grep* and regular expressions in Python and JavaScript.

 I believe that Ohm-JS can enable new thought patterns, even better than those enabled by REGEX.